wazuh/wazuh-documentation/source/user-manual/configuration/ossec-conf/database-output.rst

 ``password``
 ------------

-Password to access the database
+Specify the password to access the database.

 .. topic:: Default value